Bethenny Frankel, 49, Shares Unfiltered Makeup-Free Photos: ‘This Is What I Look Like Most Days’

 Bethenny also got very candid about social media in the heartfelt post and how she believes she’s happier when she’s not posting life updates on her various accounts to show people what a good time she’s having.

-Bethenny — who recently opened up about how she’s grown closer to her boyfriend Paul Bernon amid the pandemic — added that coronavirus “has reminded us of… what is real” alongside the hashtag #thisisme.
+Bethenny — who recently opened up about how she’s grown closer to her boyfriend Paul Bernon amid the pandemic — added that coronavirus “has reminded us of… what is real” alongside the hashtag “#thisisme.”

 The upload has received more than 63,000 likes and plenty of comments from fans who were clearly touched by her words.